 Processing rules filter and can forward data sent to Sumo Logic from a Source.
 The rules affect only the data sent to Sumo Logic; logs on your end remain intact and unchanged.
 Data filtered by a Collector using Processing Rules does not count towards your daily data volume quota.
 Filtered data is fed to the Collector, but does not upload to the Sumo Logic cloud.
 You can apply any of the following rules:

 - Mask messages that match.
 Replace an expression with a mask string that you can customize—this is another option to protect data, such as passwords, that you wouldn't normally track.

 - Forward messages that match.
-Send data from the Source to a selected non-Sumo location.
+Send data from an Installed Collector Source to a selected non-Sumo location.
 See Configure Data Forwarding Destinations for instructions on setting up the Data Forwarding destinations.

 How do Processing Rules Work Together?